Dale Earnhardt: Legacy

+In 2010, the Intimidator 305 roller coaster opened at Kings Dominion in Doswell, Virginia.
+Named after Earnhardt, the ride's trains were modeled after his black-and-red Chevrolet.
+Another Intimidator coaster also opened at Carowinds in North Carolina the same year.
+Both were themed to Earnhardt's legacy, featuring signs, flags, various artwork, as well as replicas of the cars he drove at each location.
+The "Intimidator" name and all Earnhardt branding were removed from both rides in 2024 as a result of an expiring licensing agreement.

 Atlanta Braves assistant coach Ned Yost was a friend of Earnhardt, and Richard Childress.
 When Yost was named Milwaukee Brewers manager, he changed jersey numbers, from No. 5 to No. 3 in Earnhardt's honor.
 (No. 3 is retired by the Braves in honor of outfielder Dale Murphy, so Yost could not make the change while in Atlanta.)
 When Yost was named Kansas City Royals assistant coach, he wore No. 2 for the 2010 season, even when he was named manager in May 2010, but for the 2011 season, he switched back to No. 3.

 During the third lap of the 2011 Daytona 500 (a decade since Earnhardt's death), and 2021 Daytona 500 (two decades since Earnhardt's death) the commentators on FOX fell silent while fans raised three fingers in a similar fashion to the tributes throughout 2001.

 The north entrance to New Avondale City Center in Arizona will bear the name Dale Earnhardt Drive.
 Avondale is where Earnhardt won a Cup race in 1990.

 His helmet from the 1998 season is at the National Museum of American History in the Smithsonian museum in Washington D.C.

-Weedeater, a sludge metal band from North Carolina, paid tribute to Earnhardt on their 2003 album Sixteen Tons, with the song "No. 3".
-The song is played with audio clips from television broadcasts about Earnhardt mixed in the background.
-He is also mentioned in a 2001 song composed by John Hiatt entitled The Tiki Bar Is Open, along with his legendary race number.

 On February 28, 2016, after winning the Folds of Honor QuikTrip 500 at Atlanta Motor Speedway, during his victory lap, driver Jimmie Johnson held his hand out of his window, with three fingers extended in tribute to Earnhardt.
 This was following Johnson's 76th Cup Series win, which tied the career mark of Earnhardt's.
 This is also the track where Earnhardt claimed his sixth Winston Cup Series title.

-In the week of the 2021 Formula One United States Grand Prix, McLaren driver, Daniel Ricciardo drove the iconic Wrangler car from the 1980s as a tribute to Earnhardt and his family, as Ricciardo has been a fan of Earnhardt since he was a child.
-The opportunity came after winning the Italian Grand Prix that year, and the McLaren Team Owner, Zak Brown promised him that he would give him a chance to drive the iconic car.
+In the week of the 2021 United States Grand Prix, McLaren driver Daniel Ricciardo drove the iconic Wrangler car from 1984 as Ricciardo has been a fan of Earnhardt since he was a child.
+The opportunity came after he won the Italian Grand Prix that year, and McLaren CEO Zak Brown, who owns the car, promised him that he would give him a chance to drive it.

+A star is named after him through International Star Registry.
+The star, officially named "Dale Earnhardt, Sr.," is located in the Aquila constellation at coordinates RA 19h 1m 36.36s D 16° 34′ 25.00″.